Manage cloud recovery sites

 - Select the Recovery plans node.

-- Review settings and click Deploy.
+- Review the remaining settings, and then click Deploy.

 Delete Azure recovery site